Skip to content

 Conveyancing and legal work

-Your solicitor runs searches, handles the money transfer, gets the new title and works with the seller’s solicitor to fix the completion date.
+Your solicitor runs the property searches, handles the transfer of money, registers the new title, and works with the seller’s solicitor to agree a completion date.

 10. 10